hashicorp/terraform-website/content/source/docs/enterprise/api/plans.html.md

 ----------|------------
 `id`      | The ID of the plan to show.

+As there is no endpoint to list plans, you can find the ID for a plan in the `relationships.plan` property of a run object.

 Status  | Response                                | Reason
 --------|-----------------------------------------|-------
 [200][] | [JSON API document][] (`type: "plans"`) | The request was successful